zix99/traefik-lazyload/README.md

 # traefik-lazyloader

-Takes advantage of traefik's router priority to hit this small application that will manage starting/stopping containers to save resources.
+Takes advantage of traefik's router priority to proxy to this small application that will manage starting/stopping containers to save resources.

 ## Quick-Start